cockpit-project/cockpit/doc/reauthorize.md

 browser, holds user credentials, validates cookies, and through which the javascript connects back to Cockpit via a WebSocket.

-cockpit-agent is the process performs various actions on behalf of the user.
+cockpit-bridge is the process performs various actions on behalf of the user.
 It is run in a real PAM, selinux, and unix session.
 It processes the DBus or REST or commands on behalf of Cockpit.

-To launch cockpit-agent, locally a small wrapper called cockpit-session sets up the session and changes to the right user, and executes cockpit-agent inside it.
+To launch cockpit-bridge, locally a small wrapper called cockpit-session sets up the session and changes to the right user, and executes cockpit-bridge inside it.

-When connecting to a remote machine cockpit-agent is launched via ssh, and ssh takes care of setting up the session.
+When connecting to a remote machine cockpit-bridge is launched via ssh, and ssh takes care of setting up the session.

 See [doc/cockpit-transport.png](cockpit-transport.png) for more on how the